hmdc/fasrc-ondemand-loop/.github/ISSUE_TEMPLATE/deployment_build.md

       ```
       Deployment Build: version: v0.5.13+2025-07-01
       ```
-    - Assign at least one maintainer to this issue.
+    - Add at least one assignee to this issue.
     - Add the label `deployment_build`

 2. **Create a QA deployment build**